The Bankrate promise

 Flood coverage is excluded from all types of homeowners insurance policies.
 Climate change has caused devastating flood events to happen more frequently across the country, especially in recent years.

 Homeowners can purchase flood insurance from their insurance agent as a separate policy or directly through the National Flood Insurance Program (NFIP).
-From 2010 to 2018, the average flood claim paid by the NFIP was $45,925.
+The average flood claim paid by the NFIP over the last five years was about $69,000.
 The cost of flood insurance varies by state and where your home lies on the flood risk map.
-Coverage costs can range from $600 to more than $1,200 per year.
+Currently, the average cost of flood insurance is $888.
+However, this amount will increase.
+NFIP has revamped its flood mapping and pricing to make flood insurance premiums more equitable, accurate and sustainable.
+The average risk-based cost of insurance is about $1,808.
+While the true cost of flood coverage differs for everyone, policyholders will see their current insurance premium increase yearly until it matches NFIP’s risk-based cost.

 Though earthquakes are not covered under a homeowners insurance policy, most carriers offer an endorsement you can add to the policy for an additional cost.
+If you live in California, you will likely need to purchase a separate earthquake insurance policy.
 Almost half of the U.S. states are at risk for earthquake damage.

 The average cost for earthquake insurance is between $100 and $300 per year.
 If you cannot afford to replace your belongings or rebuild your home if damaged, it may be a good idea to speak with your insurance agent to discuss earthquake insurance.